Viscoplasticity

 Decomposition of strain

 Theory presented here can be found from here.
-Strain increment is decomposed into the elastic part de e and the plastic part de p using kinematics.
+Strain increment \(d\epsilon\) is decomposed into the elastic part \(d\epsilon^e\) and the viscoplastic part \(d\epsilon^{vp}\) using kinematics.
 Additive decomposition is used for small strains and multiplicative decomposition for large strains.
-In elasticplastic materials the strain increment is decomposed into an elastic and a plastic part:
+In elastic-plastic materials the strain increment is decomposed into an elastic and a viscoplastic part:

 \begin{equation} d\epsilon = d\epsilon^e + d\epsilon^{vp} \end{equation}

-Dividing both sides with the differential time increment produces the rate form:
+Dividing both sides with the differential time increment \(dt\) produces the rate form:

 \begin{equation} \dot\epsilon = \dot\epsilon^e + \dot\epsilon^{vp} \end{equation}